ezoerner/c-star-path-j/README.md

 Paths can be used to access structured data at different levels within the structure.
 Lists have a specidal encoding in a path using '@' followed by a integer index encoded into the path.

 **Note:** Special support for Sets of simple values is also planned but not yet implemented.
+In the meantime sets can be modeled as maps.

 ###Example: